 "Come on, put your back into it.
 A Watcher scoffs at gravity." – Giles to Spike, Restless

 She sighed.
 Why couldn't she concentrate?
-When Giles had called them together several weeks ago and began this hunt, she had searched the old works for clues as eagerly as the others.
-It was for Buffy, and she would do anything in her power to get her sister back.
+When Giles had called them together several weeks ago and began this hunt, she'd searched the old works for clues as eagerly as the others.
+It was for Buffy, and she'd do anything in her power to get her sister back.
 But Dawn was beginning to realize she just wasn't cut out to be research girl.

 Not that she didn't have plenty of incentive.
 The dreams were becoming more frequent and very intense.
 Dawn woke from them feeling as if she'd never gone to sleep.
 And the pain of her sister's loneliness and fear haunted her during the day.